kkontosis/arachnefs/README.md

 > A: You can use more proximate hard disks which are way faster

->> Q: Is that all?
+>> Q: Ok, but at what tradeoff?
+Would you lose the benefits of a remote cloud system like reliability?

 > A: No, you still get the benefits of a remote cloud storage by adding one as a backup source

 >> Q: All of the benefits?

-> A: Yes, the ones regarding private data use

->> Q: Even synchronization between multiple computers?

-> A: You can have that via the internet, via a local network, or even via external drives
+> A: Yes, the ones regarding private data use.
+You will have synchronization between multiple computers, and you can even have that via the internet, via a local network, or even via external drives

->> Q: What else does this project do besides the speed improvement
+>> Q: What else does this project do besides the speed improvement?

-> A: You can work offline too
+> A: You can work offline too, so you additionally get a cut of the cost of having to work with a constant, never-breaking internet connection that would be imposed by a cloud solution

 >> Q: Other projects do this as well